-OPTION D: Advertisers must be able to show that the claimed speed is achieved by at least 50% of users.
+OPTION D. Advo winers must be able to about that the plaimed around is achieved by at least E00/ of upage OPTION D: Advertisers must be able to show that the claimed speed is achieved by at least 50% of users.
 QUESTION 6: Do you consider Option D meets CAP and BCAP's policy objectives?
 Please give reasons for your answer.

-Respondent making points in favour of the proposal: Summary of significant points: CAP and BCAP's evaluation and action points: N/A N/A N/A Respondent making points against the proposal: Summary of significant points: CAP and BCAP's evaluation and action points: 6.2.1 BSkyB South Witham Broadband Three Organisations Requesting Confidentiality Option D will result in ISPs having to: i.
+Respondent making points in favour of the proposal: Summary of significant points: CAP and BCAP's evaluation and action points: N/A N/A N/A Respondent making points against the proposal: Summary of significant points: CAP and BCAP's evaluation and action points: 6.2.1 BSkyB South Witham Broadband Three Organisations Requesting Confidentiality i.
 Include a speed in their advertising that is meaningless to the vast majority of customers; and ii.
 Undersell ADLS products significantly, in the case of ADSL2+ some users might in practice achieve actual speeds 10-15Mbit/s higher.
-There is significant potential for consumers to be mislead because they will be presented with a number that very few customers will actually receive CAP and BCAP consider that this proposal suffers from many of the problems identified with the use of average speeds in the evaluation of Option C2 above, but to a greater extent, given that the average figure would be the only speed indication in the marketing communication.
-CAP and BCAP therefore consider that this Option does not meet their objectives.
-6.2.2 RACC This proposal is compatible with the policy objectives because it reflects actual, real-life consumer experience.
+There is significant potential for consumers to be mislead because they will be presented with a number that very few customers will actually receive would be the only speed indication in the marketing communication.
+CAP and BCAP therefore consider that this Option does not meet their 6.2.2 RACC This proposal is compatible with the policy objectives because it reflects actual, real-life consumer experience.
 However, this approach may be unduly restrictive because of the significant number of users who would achieve greater speeds.
-[See the evaluation of point 6.2.1 above] 6.2.3 BSkyB Option D would significantly mislead consumers about ADSL2+ and VDSL service capabilities.
+6.2.3 BSkyB Option D would significantly mislead consumers about ADSL2+ and VDSL service capabilities.
 We do not agree with Consultation Document's assertion that the speed achieved by 50% of consumers would be "more representative", as only a tiny proportion of ADSL consumers would receive that particular speed.
 This option has considerable likelihood of misleading consumers, who are likely to understand a "typical estimate" to be a "reliable estimate".
-[See the evaluation of point 6.2.1 above] 6.2.4 Ofcom Option D suffers from one of the problems with the current [See the evaluation of point 6.2.1 above]
+6.2.4 Ofcom Option D suffers from one of the problems with the current [See the evaluation of point 6.2.1 above]